absaravanan/TRN-pytorch/README.md

 ```

 ### Acknowledgement
-Our temporal relation network is plug-and-play on top of the [TSN-Pytorch](https://github.com/yjxiong/temporal-segment-networks), but it could be extended to other network architectures easily.
+This repo is heavily influenced from metalbubble/TRN-pytorch.
+This temporal relation network is plug-and-play on top of the [TSN-Pytorch](https://github.com/yjxiong/temporal-segment-networks), but it could be extended to other network architectures easily.
 We thank Yuanjun Xiong for releasing TSN-Pytorch codebase.
 Something-something dataset and Jester dataset are from [TwentyBN](https://www.twentybn.com/), we really appreciate their effort to build such nice video datasets.
 Please refer to [their dataset website](https://www.twentybn.com/datasets/something-something) for the proper usage of the data.